 Then when you go to look for a certain object, you have to search high and low in that closet to find it.

 To effectively organize your closet, put the items that get used the least on the very top shelf.
 You know, the shelf that you need to drag a chair over to get at.
 Then, work your way down the shelves in order of how often things get used.

 Since your cleaning products likely get used often, they should be on one of the lower shelves so you don’t have to hassle yourself to get a chair every time you need to clean your house.
-Likewise, if you have a fancy raclette maker that gets used only on special occasions, store that on one of the top shelves since you won’t be grabbing it out of the closet very often.
+Likewise, if you have a fancy raclette maker (we love ours) that only gets used on special occasions, store that on one of the top shelves since you won’t be grabbing it out of the closet very often.

 The same rule goes for organizing cupboards.
 Put stuff that gets used the least on the top, hard-to-reach shelves, then put the stuff that gets used the most on the bottom shelves.

 One of my favorite home organization tips is finding things that can be used for multiple purposes.